wcm-io-caravan/caravan-rhyme/examples/aws-movie-search/README.md

 * [integration tests](src/test/java/io/wcm/caravan/rhyme/examples/movies/impl) show how the implementation is tested using either static responses from the file system, or with a dynamic stub implementation of the HAL API interfaces.
 * the [awslambda folder](src/main/java/io/wcm/caravan/rhyme/awslambda) contains additional integration code that is not specific to this example (and may be moved to its own integration module in the future)

+# Documentation
+* See the main [README](/README.md) for a general introduction to the usage of the Rhyme framework
+* Javadocs for the annotations and interfaces used in the `@HalApiInterface` definitions: https://caravan.wcm.io/rhyme/api-interfaces/apidocs/
+* Javadocs of Rhyme's core module: https://caravan.wcm.io/rhyme/core/apidocs/